luzzodev/fastapi-prometheus-lite/README.md

 > - Does *not* support multi-worker (prefork) deployments.
 If you run multiple Gunicorn/Uvicorn workers in the same process, metrics will not aggregate correctly.
 > - Works correctly when you deploy multiple **replicas** (separate processes or containers) behind a load‑balancer, since each replica maintains its own registry.
 > - Live collectors cannot access the route template (`matched_path_template`) in the ASGI scope; only post-request collectors can utilize it for labeling.
-> - Instrumentation currently supports only base HTTP and WebSocket routes patched via Starlette; mounted sub-applications (e.g., static file mounts) and other route types are not supported.
+> - Instrumentation currently supports only base HTTP and WebSocket routes patched via Starlette.

 ### ✨ Why Lite?